OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 You can disable the injection of the inline styles via the plugin's backend settings.

-If you want to use any of the existing focus point JS libraries you can also define a custom container that will be place around the image.
+You can use any of the existing focus point JS libraries if you want.
+Therefore you can also define a custom container that will be placed around the image.
 The focus coordinates can be injected as custom `data-*` attributes.

 All of these settings are available on the plugin's backend settings page.